ChrisVilches/Collection-Sync/docs/README.md

 ### Rollback and commit

-Currently rollback and commit statements are not supported, and there's no plan to implement them.
+Rollback and commit statements are currently not supported.
+They might be implemented in the future as abstract methods and inserted somewhere in the sync lifecycle, but the implementation of the commit/rollback ultimately depends on the user.

 ## Develop